dataminer-site/dataminer-site.github.io/docs/archive/0.7/extensions/full_text_search.md

 title: Full Text Search
 ---

-Full Text Search is an extension to DuckDB that allows for search through strings, similar to SQLite's FTS5 extension.
+Full Text Search is an extension to DataMiner that allows for search through strings, similar to SQLite's FTS5 extension.

 # API
 The extension adds two `PRAGMA` statements to DuckDB: one to create, and one to drop an index.
 Additionally, a scalar macro `stem` is added, which is used internally by the extension.